SourenaMOOSAVI/CppMasteryQuest/M1/W4/README.md

    - JSON/YAML plugin manifest.
    - Plugin dependency management.

+---

 ## Learning Outcomes

+By the end of this week, you will be able to:

 - Understand **inheritance**, **composition**, and **dynamic dispatch**
 - Apply the **SOLID principles** to real code